 Come, knowing you will be surrounded by people who care, who understand, and who will pray for you.
 This will be a safe place, a place where we can honestly discuss our struggles, knowing we will not be judged, because every one of us has been there at one time or another.
 We will also share our victories, and rejoice with each other as we move along the road toward healing.

 Our Georgia retreats are held at The Limelight Inn.
 The Limelight Inn offers boutique lodging and is tucked away in the quaint mountain town of Dahlonega, Georgia.
 Downtown Dahlonega is located 5 short miles away and Amicalola Falls is only 15 minutes from the inn.
 The inn features 11 private rooms, each with its own private deck overlooking the forest.
 This event is open to both single parents and married couples.
-Lodging at the Limelight Inn for Friday and Saturday nights and all meals from Friday night through Sunday morning will be provided, and there is no cost to attend.
+Please refer to our Purity Policy, found under the “About Us” tab.
+Lodging at Limelight for Friday and Saturday nights and all meals from Friday night through Sunday morning are provided, and there is no cost to attend this event.

 Jason and Amy Carter consider themselves blessed to be parents to three wonderful children, a son and two daughters.
 Their middle child, Katie Beth, went to heaven instantly on September 5, 2016, when she was in an auto accident on her way back to college.
 Jason and Amy founded Live & Love Ministries as a way to continue the legacy of Katie Beth’s life of living life to the fullest and loving God and others well.
 Jason and Amy are both career educators and enjoy spending time with their other wonderful children and their precious grandbabies.